slub/switchconfig/README.md

 # Switchconfig
-Web application for managing cisco switches via SSH
+Web application for managing Cisco switches via SSH

 ## Features
 - assign description, VLAN and VoIP-capability to a switchport